varnion/FastaDB/README.md

 - Generate a JSON based file(FDB), to handle the sequences
 - Make queries like, SELECT, INSERT and UPDATE to the FastaDB file
+- Make it scrappable in any language available, like a Universal Format